ChandraMukeshRaja/Chandramukesh_Raja/README.md

 # Chandramukesh-MernStackDeveloper
-"Hi, I'm Chandramukesh, an entry-level MERN stack developer passionate about building scalable and efficient web applications."
+An entry-level MERN stack developer passionate about building scalable and efficient web applications."